Reimbursement Claims in Texas

 If you want to explore your legal options regarding marital property and possible Texas reimbursement claims, call our Houston divorce lawyers today at (713) 221-9088 for a free case evaluation.

 How Reimbursement Claims Work in a Texas Divorce

 In the example above, the wife’s house is most likely her separate property because she owned the house in fee simple before the marriage.
 The mere act of getting married generally does not change a separate property asset to a community property asset.
-(Although there are many actions that a party can take after marriage that can convert an asset from separate property to community, the act of getting married itself does not convert the asset).
+(Although there are many actions that a party can take after marriage that can convert an asset from separate property to community property, the act of getting married itself does not convert the asset).

 The payments that were made on the house during the marriage are likely, but not necessarily, community property assets, if the funds were earned by either spouse during the marriage.
-Therefore, the couple’s community property estate could have a Texas reimbursement claim against the wife’s separate property estate for the value of the total mortgage payments made during the marriage.
+Therefore, the couple’s community property estate could have a Texas community property reimbursement claim against the wife’s separate property estate for the value of the total mortgage payments made during the marriage.

 A similar analysis would apply to the example with the value of the husband’s uncompensated work on the house.
-The Texas Family Code provides that the value of the time, toil, talent and effort (TTT&E) of a spouse belongs not to that spouse’s separate property estate, but rather the couple’s community property estate.
+The Texas Family Code provides that the value of the time, toil, talent and effort (TTT&E) of a spouse belongs not to that spouse’s separate property estate, but rather to the couple’s community property estate.
 The TTT&E spent by a spouse can be the basis of a claim for reimbursement by the community estate if:

-· the spouse’s TTT&E is uncompensated or inadequately compensated; and
+· The spouse’s TTT&E is uncompensated or inadequately compensated; and

-· the property is under the “control and direction” of the other spouse.
+· The property is under the “control and direction” of the other spouse.

 As this simple example of reimbursement shows, these issues can quickly lead to a high degree of complexity.